woweh/go-units/README.md

   Before, only names had to be unique.
 - Add methods to add aliases and symbols to units
 - Add methods to check if a unit has an alias or unit
+- Add types for UnitSystem and UnitQuantity

+### Ideas
+- support more units
+- rework to be fully [QUDT](https://qudt.org/) compliant, inspiration: https://github.com/qudtlib/qudtlib-java